nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

   **Expected:** A message will appear indicating the ingredients you need for recipe with index 1.
 To check which recipe it is, use `view r` command

-<a id="plan-r"></a>
+<a id="filter-r"></a>
-### Plan Recipe Functions
+### Filter Recipe Functions
 (<a href="#summary-anchor"><img src="images/BackToTopImage.png" alt="Back to Top" width="20" height="15"/></a>)

 **Prerequisites**:

-- Ensure that you have at least 2 recipes in your `RecipeList`, if not, use the following commands
+- Ensure that the following recipes are added to your `RecipeList` beforehand.
-  - `add r/sausage bread i/bread,1,pc i/sausage,1,pc s/fry sausage in pan s/place sausage in bread`
+  - A recipe with bread ingredient: `add r/sausage bread i/bread,1,pc i/sausage,1,pc s/fry sausage in pan s/place sausage in bread`
-  - `add r/dumpling soup i/chicken broth,100,g i/water,200,g i/dumpling,5,pc s/put broth into boiling water s/boil dumping in water`
+  - A recipe without bread ingredient: `add r/dumpling soup i/chicken broth,100,g i/water,200,g i/dumpling,5,pc s/put broth into boiling water s/boil dumping in water`

 **Test Cases**:

-- `plan 2 r/1 r/2` <br>
+- `filter recipe i/bread` <br>
-  **Expected:** A message showing all reicpes you have chosen, all ingredients needed for all recipes, and ingredients that you need to buy as you don't have sufficient
+  **Expected:** A message showing all recipes containing bread as an ingredient.
+In this case, `sausage bread` will definitely be on the list.

 <a id="execute-r"></a>